-Other equity interests consist primarily of non-marketable equity securities outside the scope of ASC 320, of which the fair values are not readily determinable.
+Other equity interests primarily consist of non-marketable equity securities outside the scope of ASC 320, of which the fair values are not readily determinable, nor practicable to estimate.
 The MHFG Group has neither significant influence nor control over the investees.
 Each of these securities is stated at acquisition cost, with an other-than-temporary impairment, if any, included in earnings.
 The MHFG Group monitors the status of each investee, including its credit rating, to determine whether impairment losses should be recognized.